johnnyw3/hotdeath/README.md

-HotDeathR
+# HotDeathR

 Hi, Welcome to the repo for HotDeathR.
-I'm peronsally not too experenced at this, but HotDeathR is a resdign of the android
+Since the origonall repo is abondened, I'm starting to do work on this.
+I'm peronsally not too experenced at this, but HotDeathR is a redesign of the android game.
+I hope to make this game "persentable" in the future.
+No promices, though.

+# Hot Death Readme:

 Hot Death is a variation of the classic card game, Uno.